DevAkaya/The-Sealed-Lotus/Compilation 1.md

 **The Injudicious Misogyny**

 The need to explain the evils of misogyny in the modern era is a testament to the human's natural predisposition to competitiveness and discrimination.
-Misogyny, a disease rampant within the cultural and religious enterprise; an idea to uphold the primate mindset and likes of the Bronze Age at bay.
+Misogyny, a disease rampant within the cultural and religious enterprise; an idea to uphold the primitive mindset and likes of the Bronze Age at bay.
 The evils of misogyny stem from it being a form of discrimination.
 Is it absolutely wrong?
 This indeed is a question for philosophy.
 Philosophers have conversed for and against discrimination of different groups since the beginning of time.

 It's saddening the idea of not discriminating a sentient creature based on biological sex and  is relatively new in the history of humanity.
 Essentially, we live in a society that says each sex is equal to the other.
 This has improved the welfare for a lot of women in our society by a great deal.
 Globally, one can see examples of the horrors that sexism causes, in particular, the treatment of women in parts of the Arab world.